 The Club then sold the farm on Barterbrook Road and bought property near Jollivue where it established a show facility and kennels.
 Horse shows were not as successful at this site, and residential development began to encroach on the hunt country.
 Masters of Foxhounds turned over somewhat rapidly during this period.
 They included the following: Frank Moffett, Richard Obenschain, Mack Crosby, William Drumheller, Leland Brown, David Webster, Fred Walsh, and Theodosia Ehle.
 In the early 70s George and Susan Larkins became Master of Foxhounds, and the Club moved its kennels and hunting to the Middlebrook area in the southern tip of Augusta County.

 In 1994 the Glenmore Hunt Club, Inc., established a new kennel at Wheatlands, the antebellum home of Mrs. C. E. Bush, Jr., at Swoope.
 Mrs. Bush was one of the foundng members of Glenmore and was delighted to once again have daily contact with foxhounds.
 Hugh Sproul, III and Graham Pitsenberger were elected Joint-Masters.
 Additional elected Masters of Foxhounds to present include Theresa Terrell Stewart, Brenda C. Stewart Simmons, Georganne “GiGi” Kelly and Sandy Cryder.
-Jewell S. T. Phelps and George Daniel Jones are presently servings as Joint Masters.
+Jewell S. T. Phelps and George Daniel Jones were servings as Joint Masters.

 Starting with the 1994-1995 hunt season, meets were held at “Wheatlands”, “Bellevue,” “Walnut Grove,” and “Gray Gables” in the Swoope area and at the “Cobble Hill” and “Prospect Hill” and the Moore farms in Staunton.